OpenChargingCloud/WWCP_OCPP/WWCP_OCPPv1.6/README.md

 Protocol (WWCP) entities and entities implementing the _Open ChargePoint Protocol Version 1.6_, which is defined by the Open Charge Alliance.
-The focus of this protocol are the communication aspects between a e-mobility charging station and its operator backend.
+The focus of this protocol are the communication aspects between an e-mobility charging station and its operator backend.
 For more details on this protocol please visit http://www.openchargealliance.org.

 ## Differences to the official protocol